 Finally, after telling us that the renowned cardiologist, Dr. Robert Atkins, "emphasized unrestricted intake of meat and dairy," (something that is simply not true) the authors discuss eating meat in terms that a vegan would use, describing it as unsustainable, inefficient, unethical, and bad / harmful for the environment.
 They then proceed to deal with the fact that most Low Carb diets aren't really "low carb" because they are not restricting vegetables --- and after all; vegetables are carbs.
 Thus, these sorts of diets should be referred to as "carb selective".
-This is an issue of semantics, unless you are talking about a truly "Ketogenic Diet" that someone with severe NEUROLOGICAL PROBLEMS such as seizures would be on.
+This is an issue of semantics, unless you are talking about a truly "KETOGENIC DIET" that someone with severe NEUROLOGICAL PROBLEMS such as seizures would be on.
 Katz then lets us know that as long as we are aware that most people are using the term "low carb" erroneously that, "in such a context, the evidence supporting health benefits of some degree of carbohydrate restriction with liberalization of protein and/or fat intake for at least short-term benefit is fairly strong and consistent."
 The biggest complaint from most folks (many CARB ADDICTS in the lot) is that they can't stay on it for the long haul.

 LOW GLYCEMIC INDEX DIET